GithHayden/The-Beach-Boys/README.md

 ### Deployment

 1. Bootstrap Template: Saved into `Cloud 9 IDE` workspace.
 2. Cloud 9 IDE: Updated in line with wireframe for this project.
-Assets folder created and files saved into the folder.
+Assets folder created, and files saved into the folder.
 Additional list item added to navbar.
 List items renamed to align with this project.
 3. Each nav section updated with relevant HTML and styled with Bootstrap classes or CSS on `main.css`.
 Social Links CSS styling included within `index.html` `<style>`tag to override Bootstrap template.
 4. UAT: Final web design inspected via `Cloud 9 IDE`, `Run`.
-Resposive web design tested via `Chrome Dev Tools`, `Toggle Device Toolbar`.
+Responsive web design tested via `Chrome Dev Tools`, `Toggle Device Toolbar`.
 5. Staged Project Backup: Pushed to `GitHub` repo via `Linux` terminal in incremental stages.
 ```
-NOTE: At end of project, repushed to a new GitHub repo to update project naming conventions,
+NOTE: At end of project, re-pushed to a new GitHub repo to update project naming conventions,
-thus lost all staged commits.
+thus, lost all staged commits.
 ```
 6. Final Project Backup: Pushed to `GitHub` repo via `Linux` terminal.
 7. Deployed via GitHub Pages: https://githhayden.github.io/The-Beach-Boys/